ContextLab/hypertools/readme.md

 <h2>Try it!</h2>

-Check out our [repo](https://github.com/ContextLab/hypertools-paper-notebooks) of Jupyter notebooks from the [paper](http://www.linktoarchivpaper.com)
+Check out our [repo](https://github.com/ContextLab/hypertools-paper-notebooks) of Jupyter notebooks from the HyperTools [paper](http://www.linktoarchivpaper.com)

 <!-- Hypercubes (Example 1 in the HyperTools [paper](www.linktoarchivpaper.com)):